Decompression Sickness

 Description

-Multisystemic disease process resulting from escape of inert gas bubbles (nitrogen) out of solution into body fluids and tissues
+A disease process resulting from escape of absorbed gas bubbles (commonly nitrogen) out of solution into body fluids and tissues, affecting multiple organ systems

 Etiology